Khriis-K/ASRS-Dashboard/README.md

 ## Disclaimer

 This analytical tool is developed for academic research purposes at USC Viterbi School of Engineering and is not intended as an operational safety system.

-## License

-© 2025 University of Southern California.
-All rights reserved.